Kara-4search/BypassETW_CSharp/README.md

 	10.0.19042
 	```
 - I really don't think using the offset is a good idea.
-- I am gonna update the project later with the egg hunt.
+- I am gonna update the project later with the egg hunt.（DONE）
+- I updated the code，now it using egg hunt in steal of offset。

 ## Usage